-The following section describes step number 4 of process deployment, as described in From Studio to the cloud.
+The following section describes fourth and fifth steps of process deployment, as described in From Studio to the cloud.

 In this step, you apply a deployment package into a target environment (e.g, testing or production).

 Before carrying out this step, make sure you and your software are ready: